yenything/yenything.github.io/pages/about.md

 ## Professional Experience

-As a consultant, I have provided guidance on credit risk management to financial institutions, such as banks and financial groups.
+As a consultant, I have provided expertise in credit risk management for financial institutions such as banks and financial groups.
 This work involved delivering up-to-date credit methodologies and international financial regulations to clients.
 Additionally, I analyzed data and developed risk assessment models to ensure that new regulations were effectively implemented in IT systems.
 Throughout this work, I have interacted with a diverse range of stakeholders, including consultants, accountants, developers, and bank executives.
 My responsibilities also included financial modeling, creating PowerPoint presentations, and preparing various memorandums and reports.

 **PwC(PricewaterhouseCoopers)**
 - *Senior Associate Consultant, Financial Services Department*